 T: 01202 470770

-Simon has lived in Christchurch for 32 years and is a BCP and CTC Ward Councillor here in Grange.
+Simon has lived in Christchurch for over 30 years and is a BCP and CTC Ward Councillor here in Grange.
 He has a background in the construction industry and has a bachelor's degree in property development.
 After leaving school he worked for an architecture practice and later went on to work for himself freelancing in architecture and refurbishment of domestic properties.
 Outside of work he has a keen interest in nature and can often be found in The New Forest.

 T: 07500 673745